 1. Why did the Bank of Finland decide to open a museum?

-Following the introduction of the euro and Finland’s entry into the Economic and Monetary Union (EMU), Finnish monetary conditions and the role of the Bank of Finland have changed.
-It is therefore important to reinforce the Finns’ understanding of monetary affairs under the new conditions.
-Monetary policy is one good example of changes brought about by the euro – monetary policy has changed from being a national issue to a European one.
+Following the introduction of the euro and Finland’s entry into the Economic and Monetary Union (EMU), Finnish monetary conditions and the role of the Bank of Finland have changed Monetary policy is one good example of the changes brought about by the euro – monetary policy has changed from being a national issue to a European one.
 Nowadays Finland participates in the single monetary policy of the euro area, and the Bank of Finland is involved in all phases from preparation to implementation of the policy.
 Monetary policy decisions are made by the Governing Council of the European Central Bank (ECB).
 One of the members of the Governing Council is the Governor of the Bank of Finland.
 Monetary policy decisions are made on the basis of the “single voice” principle, thereby ensuring each member an equal opportunity to affect the decisions.

 The exhibition has been divided into three sections: